course-details-portlet

 Learning methods and activities

-Study groups and optional problem sets.
-Project with report.
+Study groups, selected readings, and optional problem sets.
+A mandatory course project with an oral presentation and written report.

 Course materials